Multimodal Fish Feeding Intensity Assessment in Aquaculture: Results and discussion

 \subsection{Experiments in Real Aquaculture Environment}

-To show the performance of our proposed method in real-world scenarios, we conducted experiments in a commercial aquaculture facility (as shown in Fig. \ref{fig: real environment}).
-To this end, we collected a total of 12,700 audio-visual samples from an aquaculture environment at the Guangzhou Aquatic Products Promotion Station, China.
-The real scene contains more environmental noise, water surface reflection, foam, and other challenges, as compared with the controlled environment.
+To demonstrate the real-world applicability of our method, we conducted experiments with a commercial aquaculture facility at the Guangzhou Aquatic Products Promotion Station, China (as shown in Fig. \ref{fig: real environment}).
+We collected 12,700 audio-visual samples of Tilapia fish, a common aquaculture species, from two identical tanks (\num{4}m x \num{2}m x \num{3}m).
+This real-world environment presented challenges such as environmental noise, water surface reflection, and foams, which are not present in controlled settings.
+The dataset maintained the same specifications as our controlled dataset, with \num{2}-second audio-visual clips annotated by experienced technicians.

-The real-world dataset focuses on Tilapia fish, a commonly farmed species in aquaculture.
-We used two identical tanks, each measuring \num{4} meters in length, \num{2} meters in width, and \num{3} meters in depth, to house the Tilapia fish during the data collection process.
-The real-world dataset follows the same specifications and equipment setting as the controlled dataset, with each sample consisting of a \num{2}-second audio clip and its corresponding video clip.
-The samples were manually annotated by experienced aquaculture technicians to provide ground truth labels for model evaluation.
 We randomly split the real-world dataset into training (\num{70}\%), validation (\num{10}\%), and testing (\num{20}\%) sets.

-We evaluated our proposed method on the real-world dataset and compared its performance with the results obtained in the controlled experiments.
-We found that the video modality achieved an accuracy of \num{0.827}, while the audio modality achieved an accuracy of \num{0.813}.
-Our proposed U-FFIA model still can achieve an accuracy of \num{0.886}, which is still higher than the state-of-the-art models (Cross-Attention \cite{praveen2022joint}, Self-Attention \cite{vaswani2017attention}, and MBT \cite{nagrani2021attention} ).
-We observed that in the noisy environment, the video performance decreased significantly due to the darkness and overlap of the spume.
-However, the audio performance did not decrease as much because the pump and water flow operate at stable frequencies, which are quite different from the frequencies of fish slapping water or ingesting feed.
-This difference in frequencies allows the audio modality to maintain its performance even in the presence of background noise.
+To adapt our model for this real data, we employed a two-stage training approach.
+First, we pretrained our model on the AV-FFIA dataset and then fine-tuned it on real-world data.
+This approach allowed us to leverage the large-scale AV-FFIA dataset while adapting the model to the specific conditions of the real aquaculture environment.
+Our fine-tuned U-FFIA model achieved \num{0.892} accuracy on the real-world dataset, outperforming the SOTA models (e.g., cross-attention \cite{praveen2022joint}, self-attention \cite{vaswani2017attention}, and MBT \cite{nagrani2021attention}).
+We observed that on the real dataset, the video performance (\num{0.822}) decreased significantly due to the darkness and overlap of the foams.
+However, the audio performance (\num{0.816}) did not decrease as much because the pump and water flow operate at stable frequencies, which are quite different from the frequencies of fish slapping water or ingesting feed.
+This frequency difference allows the audio modality to maintain its performance even in the presence of background noise.

 The results demonstrate that our proposed method maintains a high level of performance in the real aquaculture environment, with only a slight decrease in accuracy compared to the controlled experiments.
 The successful application of our proposed method in a commercial aquaculture facility highlights its practicality and potential for real-world deployment.
 Despite the challenges posed by the uncontrolled environment, such as variations in water quality, background noise, and lighting conditions, our method demonstrates strong performance and robustness.